Proposed Chicago south suburban airport: Initial Proposals

+Viability Studies

 In 1986, state legislation created the Illinois Airport System Plan Policy Commission (IASPPC).
 The commission had bipartisan and tri-state support from the governors of Illinois, Indiana, and Wisconsin.
 Commissioners chose consultant Peat Marwick to develop the aviation studies.
 The first capacity study concluded that O’Hare and Midway airports alone could not accommodate the expanding Chicago aviation market, and the study recommended for another airport to be built.
 Senator Aldo DeAngelis of south suburban Olympia Fields advocated for the Peotone site, stating that "economic considerations would override political ones in choosing a location" for the airport.

 The City of Chicago had acquired three seats on the IASPPC, bringing the total to eleven.
 Political pressure by the City of Chicago resulted in IASPPC members voting to eliminate all rural sites from the final vote.
 The final selection was between Gary Airport and Lake Calumet, a lake and region in Chicago that the airport would be built in proximity to, and the mayor's preference.

 The Lake Calumet site was selected and Chicago Mayor Richard M. Daley, the son of Richard J. Daley, attempted to put a legislative bill through during the end of the state legislative session.
 The cost of the Lake Calumet site was $10.8 billion.
 State Senate President Pate Phillips did not support the bill, as it would have cost the state $2 billion for its share.
 It took four tries in the State House before it reached the State Senate.
 By July 1992, Mayor Daley declared the airport issue dead and focused on further expansions and enhancements of O'Hare and Midway airports.